Methodology

 What the calculator does

 The calculator collects dates, salary estimates, and a selected V1 retirement scenario.
-Those inputs are validated before they reach the deterministic rules engine.
+Those inputs are validated before the documented rules are applied.

-The engine decides whether the scenario is inside the current product scope and returns structured output for the result page.
-UI components do not decide eligibility or duplicate retirement rules.
+The rules-based calculator checks whether the scenario is inside the current product scope and returns a clear result for the result page.

 What the calculator intentionally excludes